-2.4.
-Outputting and saving search results
+2.5 Outputting and saving search results

-In order to print your search results, use them inside a word processor (e.g. MS Word) or further process them in some other application (e.g. MX Excel), you have several options.
+In order to print your search results, use them inside a word processor (e.g. MS Word) or further process them in some other application (e.g. MS Excel), you have several options.
 Choose Concordance > Save Concordance as... in order to save the whole KWIC concordance to a file.
 The file dialog gives you a choice between HTML and XML.
 Saving as HTML enables you to open the resulting file in a browser, in a word processor or in any other application which reads HTML (e.g. MS Excel).
 By default, a built-in style-sheet is used to generate the HTML.
 In a browser, an exported HTML will look something like this: